nzfeng/signed-heat-3d/README.md

 As of February 2025, the linear solves in the `multigrid` branch of this repo are accelerated using the algebraic multigrid implementation in [AMGCL](https://amgcl.readthedocs.io/en/latest/).

-But there are several obvious areas of performance improvement, which haven't been implemented yet:
+But there are still several further obvious areas of performance improvement, which haven't been implemented yet:

 * In 3D domains, Step 1 of the Signed Heat Method (vector diffusion) can be done by convolution; the integral is evaluted simply by direct summation, even though this summation is trivially parallelizable.
 * One could optimize loop order when iterating over source/domain elements (whichever is smaller) for better cache behavior.